 In 2004, we received a significant bequest from the estate of Marjorie Jones.
 Then in 2007, we received a $1M bequest from the estate of former Board of Directors Member Frank Plash.
 Later that same year, a second generous bequest was received from the estate of Evelyn Magnuson whom we remember each year with her requested performance of a Mozart composition.
 With these initial gifts, our Continuo Society was born.

-Today, those combined endowments fund more than ten percent of our annual operating budget!
+Today, interest from our endowments funds more than ten percent of our annual operating budget!

-But our mission-driven goal is to sustainably provide accessible music and music education in perpetuity.
-Therefore, new gifts and bequests are needed to enable the organization to continue to thrive, attaining even greater heights of artistic excellence and uplifting our community and region through the arts.
+Our mission-driven goal is to sustainably provide accessible music and music education in perpetuity.
+Therefore, new gifts and bequests are needed to enable the organization to thrive, attaining even greater heights of artistic excellence and uplifting our community and region through the arts.